6 Top-Notch Two-Factor Authentication Plugins for WordPress for 2020

 Other major breaches in recent times include Adobe, LinkedIn, and most recently, hackers found a way to exploit one of the most popular WordPress GDPR plugins.

 This is where 2FA (Two-Factor Authentication) comes into play for WordPress.
 Unlike traditional password-protected pages, 2FA introduces a second layer of identity verification that can protect WordPress websites.
+In this post, we showcase the best choices for adding 2FA to your website.

 What is Two-Factor Authentication (2FA)